 If you cannot find Jarritos, Squirt is the other grapefruit soda of choice and it is everywhere.
 To take your Paloma to a whole new level, check out the grapefruit sodas from boutique brands like Q Drinks.

 Choose a great blanco tequila for the best Paloma and if you're in the mood to splurge, reposados are nice as well.
 Just make sure that you fight the temptation to play the cheapskate simply because this is a tall drink.
 The same quality rules you apply to the Margarita should apply to your Paloma as well.

 Once you learn to love the Paloma, you will want to get a taste of the Cantarito.
 That drink is just as refreshing, it simply builds on the citrus flavor.

 A Revised Paloma Recipe

 The recipe above is considered to be the original way to make a Paloma.
 In the wild world of drinks, you can only imagine that a drink this popular has been made over more than a few times.
 The following recipe has become one of the popular renditions.

-How Strong is the Paloma?
+How Strong Is the Paloma?

 Your Paloma can be as strong or as weak as you choose to make it, it all depends on how much soda you pour.
 Let's take the average and assume we pour 5-ounces of soda and use an 80-proof tequila.
 In this case, this tall drink is a very mild 10% ABV (20 proof).
-That makes this equal to the average glass of wine, so Salud!
+That makes this equal to the average glass of wine, so enjoy and Salud!